syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Calendar Message styling

-The SfChat allows customizing the calendar message elements with various calendar message customizations as follows:
+You can applies the styling for the calendar message elements by setting the various calendar message key and values in resource dictionary.

 <table>
 <tr>